tottotza1/Workspace-Manager-Chrome-Extension/README.md

 * 0.903
 * Added memory of workspace names

-* 0.950
+* 0.951
-* added language support
+* added language support, added angular

 imagine a 'delicious' or 'instapaper' like site for your projects.

 To Do
 * change search to search extension lists?
-* Easier way to overwrite an existing workspace
 * Create history of workspaces (for how long?)
 * Ability to share a workspace (how?)
 * add ability to select individual tab in show all tabs